 Accountability to the GNSO Council

 As is now the case with all GNSO working groups, the working group delivered monthly “project packages” to the GNSO Council to update the Council on the status of its work.
 An archive of these packages is available on the wiki.
-The GNSO Council Liaison, Greg DiBiase, served as an additional point of connection between Council and the working group.
+The GNSO Council Liaisons, Greg DiBiase and Osvaldo Novoa, served as additional points of connection between Council and the working group.

 Working Group Responses to Charter Questions and Preliminary Recommendations